CosmiXsPPPC/CosmicRay-flux/README.md

 (9) the name of the folder to save the outcome flux plots.

-The present version of the script will plot inside the figure folder the CR IS fluxes (ToA fluxes if Fisk =/= 0) for the user provided inputs.
+The present version of the script will plot inside the figure folder the CR IS fluxes (ToA fluxes if Fisk \not= 0) for the user provided inputs.
 The plots will be similar to those presented in Figs. 2 -- 8 of our paper.
 In each case, the shaded band will represent the MIN--MAX variation.

-The script will also print the corresponding values of the IS fluxes (ToA fluxes if Fisk =/= 0) under MIN, MED and MAX setups respectively, for the user provided K.E.'s.
+The script will also print the corresponding values of the IS fluxes (ToA fluxes if Fisk \not= 0) under MIN, MED and MAX setups respectively, for the user provided K.E.'s.
 The printed fluxes are in units of $\rm{GeV^{-1}m^{-2}s^{-1}sr^{-1}}$.